pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 	* {{NEWStartTime}} - new start time
 	* {{Location}} - initial location
 	* {{NEWLocation}} - new location

+Regions #scheduleChange - #endScheduleChange and #locationChange - #endlocationChange are used to conditionally display text.
+E-mail message will contain text in those regions depending on what has been changed: schedule date/time, location or both.

 *N1.8 Schedule reminder*

 This message is sent to learners to remind them of an upcoming schedule.